REPORT

 71% of business leaders agree that engaged employees are essential to their organization’s success.
 In addition to increasing employee retention and boosting employee well-being, having an engaged team can increase your bottom line.
 According to Gallup, a highly engaged workforce increases profitability by 21% while disengaged employees can cost companies as much as $550 billion annually.
 Without engaged employees, your organization might also suffer from high absenteeism rates or turnover rates.

-14 Employee Engagement Metrics To Watch
+14 Employee Engagement Metrics To Measure

 The following employee engagement metrics indirectly or directly measure the state of employee engagement at your organization.
 By measuring these employee engagement metrics, you can take action where necessary and design interventions to improve employee engagement across your company.

 Understanding what drives an engaged workforce and preventing disengagement on both an individual and team level is well worth the extra effort.
 When you have an effective employee engagement strategy, you can help employees do their best work, boost your business outcomes, reduce absenteeism, and so much more.
+Check out these crucial employee engagement metrics and how to measure each of them.

 1. Workload Balance